 pro clima Study

-We are very pleased to present our pro clima Airtightness and Moisture Control Study for New Zealand.
+We are very pleased to present our updated

 It is now possible to address and solve these issues.The pro clima system suits the New Zealand weather elements by combatting mould and condensation, protecting against structural damage and providing warm energy efficient comfort throughout all seasons.
 A high standard of building is possible in a practical and cost effective way.

 We hope the knowledge we share with you will provide significant new insight into the far reaching impact of draughty, damp construction in New Zealand.
-Healthy, comfortable living is a basic need for 21st century living!
+Healthy, comfortable, durable and energy-efficient living is a basic need for 21st century living!